theLongLab/Transmission_Analyzer/readme.md

 Two txt files should be created for clusterGen.
 They are as follows:
  - The first file contains the nodes
    - The node files contains two columns the Patient ID and the Sampled column.
    - 1 is used to refer to sampled patients and 0 to unsampled or predicted patients.

- -The second text file contains the information of who transmitted to whom
+ - The second text file contains the information of who transmitted to whom
    - The second output file should contain three columns.
    - First column dubbed Primary stating the ID of the source of infection.
    - Second column dubbed Secondary stating the ID of the sink of infection.
    - Third column

 _Sample files have been provided._